 While once a curiosity of the internet, Bitcoin and other cryptocurrencies (opens in new tab) are considered by some to be the money of the future.
 However, over the last several years, Bitcoin has certainly had its ups and downs – literally.

 Ideal for small transactions?

 Bitcoin was once regarded as an ideal system for small electronic payments – so-called micropayments – as it is difficult to transmit small amounts of currency efficiently with existing systems.
 Credit card fees, also known as swipe fees, can often exceed the value of the purchase, making this costly for retailers.
-However, Bitcoins increased transaction fees have proved to be a barrier preventing it making inroads into the world of micropayments.
+However, the steadily increasing transaction fees for Bitcoin (also known as miner’s fee) have proved to be a barrier preventing it making inroads into the world of micropayments.

 What caused the Bitcoin boom?

-While Bitcoin had existed for some time, one of the first spikes had been largely attributed to the economic crisis in Cyprus.
-Crypto-currency suddenly offered a more appealing way of housing money with promise of constant access.
+While Bitcoin has existed for some time, one of the earliest spikes had been largely attributed to the economic crisis in Cyprus.
+Cryptocurrency suddenly offered a more appealing way of housing money with the promise of constant access.

 But while the extent of that relationship was debated, it was just the spark that lit the fuse.
 Dr Vili Lehdonvirta, economic sociologist and researcher of virtual economies at the London School of Economics, reminded TechRadar that the real culprit is the media for propelling the attention.

 The irony doesn't escape us here, but it's still an important point to make.The limited number of Bitcoins means that inflation just doesn't happen.
 So intrigue leads to demand, and the only way is up.